Martin Luther King Sr.

 Marcus Wayne Chenault murdered his wife Alberta on Sunday, June 30, 1974, at the Ebenezer Baptist Church during Sunday services.
 Chenault was a 23-year-old Black man from Ohio who stood up and yelled, "You are serving a false god," and began to fire from two pistols while Alberta played "The Lord's Prayer" on the church organ.
 Upon capture, the assassin disclosed that his intended target was Martin Luther King Sr., who was elsewhere that Sunday.
 After failing to see Mr. King Sr., the killer shot Alberta King and Rev. Edward Boykin.
 Chenault stated that he was driven to murder after concluding that "black ministers were a menace to black people" and that "all Christians are his enemies."

-With his son's widow, Coretta Scott King, King was present when President Carter awarded a Presidential Medal of Freedom to King Jr. posthumously in 1977.
+King, with his son's widow, Coretta Scott King, was present when President Carter awarded a Presidential Medal of Freedom to King Jr. posthumously in 1977.
 In 1980, he published his autobiography.
 King Sr. died of a heart attack at the Crawford W. Long Hospital in Atlanta on November 11, 1984, at age 84.
 He was interred beside his wife Alberta at the South View Cemetery in Atlanta.